kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 02.07.2019 Kyma dev became a chair of the Service Catalog SIG

 Kubernetes Service Catalog is one of our main dependencies.
 Kyma firmly states that [Service Catalog](https://github.com/kubernetes-sigs/service-catalog) and [Open Service Broker API](https://www.openservicebrokerapi.org/) are the only Service Management solutions for Kubernetes that bring the best developer experience.
-It is obvious that we are not only interested in contributing the code, but we also want to help to run the project.
+It is obvious that we are not only interested in contributing code, but we also want to help to run the project.
 As a result, [Mateusz Szostok](https://github.com/mszostok) became a chair of the [Kubernetes Service Catalog SIG](https://github.com/kubernetes/community/tree/master/sig-service-catalog).

 ![chair](./chair.png)